slowernews/wisdom-tldr/README.md

 Love the life you have, while you create the life of your dreams.

 > *'Need to jump start happiness?
-Lower your expectations. -- James Altucher'*
+Lower your expectations.' -- James Altucher*

 > *'Manage with bread and butter until God sends the honey.' -- Moroccan proverb*